telugudevopsguru/aws-zero-to-hero/AWS Real-Time Use Cases and Best Practices/Different Ways to Connect to Windows Servers: PEM File, Active Directory (AD) and SSM (AWS Systems Manager).md

 #### Different Ways to Connect to Windows Servers: PEM File, Active Directory (AD) and SSM (AWS Systems Manager)

+We can connect to the Amazon Windows server in three different ways:
+1. Using a PEM file
+2. Using Active Directory (AD)
+3. Using a SSM (AWS Systems Manager)
 ### **1. Using PEM File (For AWS EC2 Windows Instances)**
 #### Prerequisites:
 - PEM file associated with your Windows instance.